OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/rollback-to-a-previous-version.md

 In this example the 0.3 version of Directory was deployed to Production, and a critical bug was then detected.
 Since the bug is causing data to be inconsistent, the Operations team needs to rollback the application to its previous version.

-## When to Rollback to a Previous Version?
+## When to rollback to a previous version?

 Most of times, bugs found in Production are small and have low impact to the business.
 In those scenarios the team can simply [Apply a Hotfix](<apply-a-hotfix.md>).